fsharp/fslang-design/RFCs/FS-1074-default-interface-member-inteop.md

 printfn "%d" i'.GetNumber() // 13
 ```

-## Reabstracting through inheritance

-TODO - only applicable when inheriting from an interface with a DIM on it.

 # Drawbacks

 This is an inheritance-based feature.
 Since F# code tends towards expressions and function composition over inheritance, this is of minimal value to most F# programmers.
 It also adds another vector by which someone could write inheritance-oriented F# code.
 However, it has been determined that the following make it worth doing this interop work: